wenkeyang/coppersmith/USERGUIDE.markdown

 ### Post-aggregation filters (aka `HAVING`)

-Sometimes we want to filter the aggregation value (equivalent to an SQL `HAVING` clause.
+Sometimes we want to filter the aggregation value (equivalent to an SQL `HAVING` clause).
 This is accomplished using the `having` method on the aggregator.
 The following example outputs the rating count where the count is greater that 10: